Bryan8x8/rshell2/README.md

 Controller: This class is essentially the conductor, it takes the functionality of the Package, Packager, and Executer class and calls commands in the order required to run rshell.
 The controller contains a single function, receiveAndRun which will receive and execute input and  return a true boolean value if the user passes a 'terminate' command.

 rShell.cpp: this file creates a container and continously loops its receiveAndRun function until it returns a true value.

+Bugs:

+	- echo '\n' wll not result in a space